samiralam/rules-compendium/docs/dmg/5-creating-campaigns/greyhawk.md

 > This three-story, slightly run-down inn is situated in the heart of the city.
 A sign carved to resemble the grinning visage of a black dragon hangs over the front door.
 A stable is located behind the inn.

 The Black Dragon Inn in Clerkburg has good food and affordable rooms.
-The inn’s stable can hold up to a dozen steeds.
+The inn's stable can hold up to a dozen steeds.

-The inn’s proprietor is Miklos Dare, a human **Veteran Warrior** (Chaotic Good) who loves to recount his heroic exploits in the Battle of Emridy Meadows seven years ago, when warriors from across the Central Flanaess united to drive the forces of wickedness from the Temple of Elemental Evil (see "[Central Flanaess](#CentralFlanaess)" in this chapter).
+The inn's proprietor is Miklos Dare, a human **Veteran Warrior** (Chaotic Good) who loves to recount his heroic exploits in the Battle of Emridy Meadows seven years ago, when warriors from across the Central Flanaess united to drive the forces of wickedness from the Temple of Elemental Evil (see "[Central Flanaess](#CentralFlanaess)" in this chapter).
 A red-bearded bear of a man with a prosthetic leg, Miklos is affable and proud.
 His friendly rivalry with Olaf and Sivan, the proprietors of the Silver Dragon Inn just up the street, is the talk of the city.
-Olaf and Sivan recently hired a mage to make Miklos’s black dragon sign drool acid, much to the chagrin of visitors entering and leaving the Black Dragon.
+Olaf and Sivan recently hired a mage to make Miklos's black dragon sign drool acid, much to the chagrin of visitors entering and leaving the Black Dragon.
 Miklos is itching to pull a similar prank of his own.

 ***Character Backgrounds.*** An adventurer with the [Soldier](/backgrounds/406488-soldier) background might have a tie to Miklos, perhaps having fought alongside him at the Battle of Emridy Meadows.
 A character with the [Wayfarer](/backgrounds/406489-wayfarer) background might know Miklos as a generous man who gives away food and sometimes even lodging to people in need.

 ***Reasons to Visit.*** Adventurers might visit the Black Dragon Inn for one of the following reasons:

-- **Eavesdropper’s Paradise.** Many clandestine meetings occur at the Black Dragon.
+- **Eavesdropper's Paradise.** Many clandestine meetings occur at the Black Dragon.
 Adventurers eavesdropping on private conversations might overhear tantalizing rumors or uncover valuable information.

 - **Information Source.** If the adventurers let Miklos tell stories of his past exploits or agree to help him play a prank on his rivals, he can steer them toward new adventure opportunities.
-He’s also quite familiar with the nature of Elemental Evil.
+He's also quite familiar with the nature of Elemental Evil.

-- **Place to Stay.** The Black Dragon is close to the city’s central marketplace.
+- **Place to Stay.** The Black Dragon is close to the city's central marketplace.
 A traveler can sleep in a common room for 2 SP per night or secure a private room for 5 SP per night.
 A luxury suite costs 2 GP per night.

 #### Grand Citadel

 > A many-towered fortress looms above all quarters of the city from its position atop a low rise.
 Its outer walls, darkened by soot and smoke, could use a good scrubbing.

-The grand edifice at the northern end of the High Quarter, simply called "the Citadel" by the city’s inhabitants, contains barracks for the City Watch, the offices of the captain-general, the city’s treasury, and a large store of armaments for the emergency citizen militia.
-The Citadel also contains a prison where the city’s most hardened criminals are incarcerated.
+The grand edifice at the northern end of the High Quarter, simply called "the Citadel" by the city's inhabitants, contains barracks for the City Watch, the offices of the captain-general, the city's treasury, and a large store of armaments for the emergency citizen militia.
+The Citadel also contains a prison where the city's most hardened criminals are incarcerated.

 The captain-general of the City Watch is Sental Nurev, a tall, human **Veteran Warrior** (Neutral Good) with thinning blond hair and a mustache.
 Sental is usually incorruptible, but he is under great stress.
-The rulers of Stoink, a fortified town in the Bandit Kingdoms, have captured Sental’s brother Sarek and are forcing the captain-general to provide information about Greyhawk’s defenses and local politicians.
+The rulers of Stoink, a fortified town in the Bandit Kingdoms, have captured Sental's brother Sarek and are forcing the captain-general to provide information about Greyhawk's defenses and local politicians.
 Sental gives this information to a human [Spy](/monsters/17021-spy) (Chaotic Evil) who stays at the Black Dragon Inn under the false name Skanda Drond.
 Sental is unaware that the bandit lords of Stoink are pawns of Iuz, whose dreams of conquest extend to the Free City of Greyhawk and far beyond.

-The city’s constable—who serves as second-in-command to the captain-general, manager to the members of the watch, and a member of the Directing Oligarchy—is a compassionate [Priest](/monsters/16985-priest) of Pelor named Derider Fanshen (Neutral Good).
-Her kindness and talent for healing make her well loved among the watch, and as a former adventurer, she is sympathetic to adventurers’ needs.
-She’s unaware of Sental’s compromised position.
+The city's constable—who serves as second-in-command to the captain-general, manager to the members of the watch, and a member of the Directing Oligarchy—is a compassionate [Priest](/monsters/16985-priest) of Pelor named Derider Fanshen (Neutral Good).
+Her kindness and talent for healing make her well loved among the watch, and as a former adventurer, she is sympathetic to adventurers' needs.
+She's unaware of Sental's compromised position.

 ***Character Backgrounds.*** Adventurers with the [Criminal](/backgrounds/406474-criminal) or [Guard](/backgrounds/406480-guard) background might have a connection to the Grand Citadel involving a past run-in with the law or past service on the watch.